Now booking for Summer 2024 - Call 1-833-410-4357 or Book Online!

 Instagram fashion influencer Lyn Slater is the Accidental Icon and over the past few years, she has purposefully grown her Instagram followers to 753,000 by showcasing striking couture and her bold personal style, accessorized with her steely stare or dramatic sunglasses.

-Instagram fashion influencer Lyn Slater
+Instagram account Lyn Slater

 Instagram account @iconaccidental